the needs they have

 The Wellspring engages with a very wide client group including:

-Homeless people and people who are rough sleeping or inappropriately housed, Drug and Alcohol users, People with Mental Health Issues, young people, elderly people, People with Learning disabilities, people who are at risk of Homelessness.
-People with multiple issues.
-People who lead chaotic lifestyles, people with financial problems, people who have suffered domestic abuse, people who have been sexually exploited.
-People who are seeking asylum, people from other countries who have no benefit entitlement.
-People with physical health issues.
+Homeless people and people who are rough sleeping or inappropriately housed, drug and alcohol users, people with mental health Issues, young people, elderly people, people with learning disabilities, people who are at risk of homelessness. people with multiple issues, people who lead chaotic lifestyles, people with financial problems, people who have suffered domestic abuse, people who have been sexually exploited, people who are seeking asylum, people from other countries who have no benefit entitlement and people with physical health issues.

 The Wellspring project has been running since 1991 and over the last 20 years we have become very good at what we do.
 However we are constantly reviewing our methods and creating new ways in which to engage with the above client groups.

 Why is there a need for the project?